Chris-On-PC/Neighborhood-Map/README.md

 The app is build using google.maps API and Foursquare API.
 Please ensure that access to these site are not block from your local machine.

 ## Built With
-Foursquare - the framework used.
+Knockout - the framework used.
-Google Maps - Used to display location information.
+Google Maps - Used to display location map.
+Foursquare - Used to gather location information.